 Youth serving agencies have a wide range – from youth departments of a public library to free clinics or parenting centers – and can function as Come and Be Counted locations, organizational connection, and indoor hotspots.

-If volunteers are being placed at a table on location for a set period of time, that is a Come and Be Counted Locations where you can place volunteers to survey youth and young adults.
-If the organization’s staff is taking on the task of administering the survey, than it is an organizational connection.
+Youth serving agencies can also be Come and Be Counted Locations where you can place volunteers to survey youth and young adults.
+If the organization’s staff is taking on the task of administering the survey, than this is an organizational connection.
 If volunteers will visit the organization along their route, then this is an indoor hotspot.
 Regardless of which category the location falls under, youth serving agencies are an important part of the YETI and the Youth Count!

 While businesses are not what we traditionally think of as youth-serving agencies, they can be a popular indoor hotspot for youth and young adults.
 For example, Dunkin’ Donuts may offer free wifi, or wireless internet, which can provide homeless and unstably housed youth who may not have internet at home or mobile data services with an internet connection.
 While staff may not be able to administer the survey, they can provide a key hotspot location and share advertising material about the count.